Photo Credit: Ecoflight

 The J.R.
 Simplot Company is looking to privatize public lands as part of its plan for another open pit phosphate mine in southeastern Idaho.
 While Simplot owns two leases underneath the Caribou National Forest that give it rights to mine for phosphate, the multi-national corporation wants federal land for the mine’s tailings pond.
 Simplot has proposed exchanging 640 acres of its own land nearby for 631 acres of Caribou National Forest land, and purchasing 1,142 acres of land managed by the Bureau of Land Management.
 Federal law prohibits tailings ponds on National Forest lands, and BLM policy also discourages such facilities on the public lands it manages, so Simplot is banking on privatization to get its mine up and running.

-The Forest Service and BLM are currently evaluating Simplot’s proposal.
+In November 2019, the Forest Service and BLM published the Final EIS for Simplot’s proposal, opening a 30-day comment period.
 Although Simplot’s two leases convey a right to mine, the Forest Service and BLM are obligated to deny the land exchange and sale if the transactions are not in the public interest.
-WildEarth Guardians is working closely with allies to review the proposal and ensure that public interests, water quality, and fish and wildlife habitat are protected.
+WildEarth Guardians is working closely with allies to review the FEIS and ensure that public interests, water quality, and fish and wildlife habitat are protected.

 Don’t Miss Out on Public Lands News!